Break These 5 Bad Marketing Habits Before 2015

 Take a note from Invisible Children, who sent me this email right after I signed up for their newsletter.
 Their enthusiasm over my subscription won my loyalty right away.
 And rather than sending a generic auto-thank you email, they delivered a thoughtful, personalized message that strengthened my connection to the organization’s cause.

-With 2014 coming to close, it’s time to break bad habits and embrace better ones.
+With 2014 coming to close, it’s time to break bad habits, and embrace better ones.
+Don’t let a simple marketing mistake slow you down.
 Lay these unproductive practices to rest, and embrace fresher, more effective ways to engage your supporters.
 From updating your content marketing tactics, to sprucing your donation pages, to putting more care into your email strategy, take the necessary steps to enhance your donor relationships in the New Year!

 What bad nonprofit marketing habits drive you crazy?
 What advice do you have to fix them?